 Visiting Scholar Program

 - Applicants to the Visiting Scholar Program (VS) must have completed a doctoral degree prior to application.
 They should be professors, researchers, or entrepreneurs with at least four years of experience in the field of education.

 - Accepted applicants will receive a fellowship award to cover expenses for one person during their three-month stay at Stanford.

 - Applicants for the VS program are strongly encouraged to apply for funding in Brazil and combine those funds with Lemann Center funding.

-- The number of Visiting Scholars may vary each year, but should range between 1 and 3.
+- The number of Visiting Scholars may vary each year, but should range between 1 - 3.

 Visiting Student Researcher Program

-- Applicants to the Visiting Student Researcher Program (VSR) must be enrolled in a masters or doctoral program in Brazil during the period of their visit to Stanford.
+- Applicants to the Visiting Student Researcher Program (VSR) must be enrolled in a doctoral program in Brazil during the period of their visit to Stanford.

 - Applicants to the program should be prepared to come to Stanford to study and do research on the field of education, broadly conceived, and in line with the research goals of the center.